weleoka/kaicalib/README.md

 # LTU - Bibliotekssystemet Grupp 8 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.png?v=103)](https://opensource.org/licenses/mit-license.php)
 Educational project based on MVC architecture.
 Hibernate ORM to model to a RDBMS with Spring (Java EE) for client web application and backend services.

 Current build engine is Gradle and with mavenCentral repositories for dependency sourcing.

+To see an operational deployment of this project please contact the developers for details on how to access the remote server simply using your browser!

 ## Developer environment
 The project is probably best using MySQL or MariaDB when in production.
 The connection details are in `src/main/java/resources/application.yml`.
 Included with the repository is DDL and useradd SQL for initialising the database.
 These are found in `db_user.sql`, `schema.sql` and `data.sql` files in `/resources`.
 It also assumes Java version 1.8 ( a.k.a Java 8).
 The location of the sql files is implicitly found by Spring and will load by default the schema and the initial data when in a development environment or for initial deployment.
 The user creation scrip should be manually run.

 So in brief:
 - clone the repository
-- Run the relevant SQL file (`db_user.sql`) in your dbms to initiate database user
 - Run the gradle target `build` of ./gradlew (or if on windows gradle.bat) e.g. `./gradlew build` or `gradle.bat build`

 The project will compile and the tests will run.
 Gradle can display resulting output/feedback in a browser.